The Annual Picnic

 Shannon never thought she’d ever set foot in this place.
 Mostly bikers and semi-trucks stop in from St. Louis, on their way to Cape Girardeau and beyond.

 It is dark and musty and reeks of old smoke, the kind of place that stays on your clothes and hair even if you only walk in, walk back out.
 It doesn’t have central air, but there is a large window air conditioner that is propped up with two by fours on the backside of the parking lot.
 There are couple of fans; the fan blades are coated in dust and are spinning on high.
 One is behind the bar and blows on Tina, the bartender.

 Victor aims Shannon in the direction of a booth with a window, although the shade is down.
 Aside from Tina, there is a man sitting at a high top.
 He glances up when the door opens, and a light streams against his weathered forearm, but then resumes drinking his rum and coke.
+He looks like some ancient bygone wizard, but of the darker variety.
 Shannon has the feeling that everyone is hiding out here.